dialogshift/dialogshift-webchat-sdk/README.md

 ## Getting started <a name = "getting-started"></a>

-You can install SDK using `npm` or you can use CDN link directly.
-To obtain `app id` signup and copy id in [Member Area](https://member.dialogshift.com/).
+You can install SDK using `npm` or use CDN link directly.
+To obtain app `id` signup and copy `id` in [Member area](https://member.dialogshift.com/).
 Read [Quick Start Guide](https://support.dialogshift.com/tutorial-quickstart/) for details.

-Replace `%id%` in snippets below with your `app id` and initialize Dialogshift chat instance.
-Your app will interact with the DialogShift Webchat Client through the instance `Dialogshift.instance()`, which will available in your scope.
+Replace `%id%` in snippets below with your app `id` and initialize Dialogshift chat instance.
+Your app will interact with the chat client through the instance `Dialogshift.instance()`, which will available in your scope.

 #### Install from npm